-There’s only a brief reference to the Fokker aircraft company in Moundsville, so I wanted to tell a full version of its story:
+There’s only a brief reference to the Fokker aircraft company in the PBS film Moundsville, so I wanted to tell a full version of its story:

 In the 1920s, as fledgling passenger transport firms raced to connect towns all over the world by propeller, one of aviation’s most famous pioneers came to northern West Virginia to make airplanes.

-After the war, with Germany’s aviation ambition curtailed by the Treaty of Versailles, Fokker left and looked elsewhere.
+After the war, with Germany’s aviation ambition curtailed by the Treaty of Versailles, Fokker left Europe to look elsewhere.

 The Ohio Valley Industrial Corporation, backed by investors, pitched leading aviation engineers free land, a supply chain of nearby factories making glass, steel and other raw materials, and funds to build a factory.
-They even had an airfield: Langin Field, which welcomed Charles Lindbergh on a cross-country tour in August of 1927.
+They had an airfield available: Langin Field, which welcomed Charles Lindbergh on a cross-country tour in August of 1927.

 Fokker bit, and in 1928, supervised the building of a factory on the banks of the Ohio river, in Glen Dale, adjacent to Moundsville.
-(In practice and in spirit, the two constitute one town.)
+(In practice, the two constitute one town.)

 The Glen Dale plant employed 500 workers and made the Fokker F-10 tri-motor plane, one of the world’s first commercial planes.
 It could seat 12 passengers and two pilots, and cruise at around 120 miles per hour.
 Pan-American Airways bought it as part of its first-ever commercial passenger service between the U.S. and Cuba.
 The fuselage was made out of fabricated metal, the wings out of laminated wood.